CarlosCaltzontzin/brewery-app/README.md

 ### Home

-The landing page component that welcomes users and displays a quote about beer.
+The landing page component that welcomes users.

 ### NavBar